wduraes/Workshops/Arduino Barebones/readme.md

 In the fourth and final workshop, we will:

+- Load the final sketch to the microcontroller **before** removing it from the breadboard
+  -  Get the `LCD-temp-V3-rtc` code from the Samples directory and load it to the Arduino.
 - Remove the parts from the breadboard
 - Place and solder them into the final PCB